kelvinleong0529/Learning-Notes/Golang/concurrency.md

 - in **Golang**, channels are a mean through which different **goroutine** communicate
 - think of them as pipes through which we can connect with different concurrent goroutines, communication is bidirectional by default
 - by default, channels send and receive until the other side is ready, allowing goroutine to synchronize without explicit locks or condition variables
+- only `sender` should close a channel, never the `receiver`, sending on a closed channel or closing a closed channel will cause a panic
+- channels aren't like files, we don't usually need to close them, closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a `range` loop
 ```golang
 make (chan [value-type]) // make a channel, where [value-type] is the data type of the values to send and recive, eg: int